-The 15 Best Cutting Board Options for Home Cooks, According to a Food Editor
+The 15 Best Cutting Boards for Home Cooks, According to a Food Editor

 Cutting boards are essential kitchen gear, so it’s no surprise they’re much disputed among cooks.
 You heard plastic is safer…or is it wood?
 Does it matter what type of wood?
 And what’s the deal with glass?
-A lot goes into choosing the best board for your needs, and it doesn’t help that the market is saturated with options.
-But, friend, that’s where we come in to help.
+A lot goes into choosing the best cutting board for your needs, and it doesn’t help that the market is saturated with options.
+But, friend, that’s where we can help.

 What cutting board material is best: plastic or wood (or glass)?